KovnaTheCute/TevliarSetting/Tevliar Setting/One Shots/Demonic Infestation in Harma.md

 	- Part 3: Discovery of Larger External Cult (If there's time this can be sought out and stopped

 # Part 1
 **The Beginning:** The Players find themselves inside one of the many taverns inside of the city of [[Harma]].
-As adventurers they have basic access to the city, the basic floors.
+As adventurers they have basic access to the city, the upper floors.
 They have received a request to seek out a suspected cult that is taking place somewhere within the city.
 Their goal is to discover where and to snuff it out.

 **Sources of Information:** There are three main ways the players may be able to find the cult.
 - By getting the information from the inn keep, many rumors swirl through the taverns and the one they're at has heard a few about the cult they're tracking.
 This is the fastest way of finding the cult but is difficult to get out of the traditionalist inn keep.